13 Walks Around National Park Village & Whakapapa Village

 12. Whakapapaiti Valley Track (4-5 hour loop)

 Explore the lower slopes of the mighty Mt Ruapehu!
-You can either begin the Whakapapiti Valley Track from the Silica Rapids walk (Whakapapa Village), or further up the Bruce Road at Scoria Flat.
+You can either begin the Whakapapiti Valley Track from the Silica Rapids walk (Whakapapa Village) or further up the Bruce Road at Scoria Flat.
 Starting from the Silica Rapids track (see above) take the Whakapapaiti Valley junction.
-You’ll pass through exposed tussock land with a bridge river crossing and then a unbridged river crossing – best tackled when there has not been too much rainfall.
+You’ll pass through exposed tussock land with a bridge river crossing and then an unbridged river crossing – best tackled when there has not been too much rainfall.
 The Whakapapaiti Hut awaits 15 minutes away from the second river crossing, then climb further to the Round the Mountain Track junction.
 Turn left here for a zig-zagging track and awesome views of the surrounding landscape.
 Finally, connect with the Bruce Road where you can return to the start point about 5km down the road.